Staff Profile

 Research Interests

 My research activities include work in medical sociology and qualitative research, and centres on understanding how distressing life events are conceptualised, experienced and responded to.
-My work is primarily in medical sociology, covering topics in reproductive loss and in mental health.
+My work is primarily in medical sociology, covering sociology of reproductive loss and sociological studies in mental health.

 My research involves using multiple methods, but my portfolio of work to date contains a strong focus on qualitative research approaches that cut across my non-fieldwork based and fieldwork based projects, such as: